-About: Accordng to one researcher, more peoplehave been to the moon than have completed an offroad full distance triathlon (check out a brief history of the endeavor HERE).
+About: Accordng to one researcher, more people have been to the moon than have completed an offroad full distance triathlon.
 Crazy.
-But I'm not sure how long that is going to last, because the off road full distance triathlon is coming back--this time with ENDracing, a grassroots extreme endurance events company based out of, of all places, North Dakota.
+But I'm not sure how long that is going to last, because the off road full distance triathlon is back--this time with ENDracing, a grassroots extreme endurance events company based, out of all places, North Dakota.

 Welcome to the Wilderman*